ramriot/php-ext-sqrl/README.md

 PHP-EXT-SQRL
 ============
 This is an implementation of parts of the (as yet incomplete) [Secure QR Login](https://www.grc.com/sqrl/sqrl.htm) Specification implemented in C as a PHP extension.
-Currently only tested on 64bit linux systems.
+Specifically the ed25519 signature verification function.

 This is *much* faster than it's pure PHP counterpart...
 Passes all 1024 ed25519.cr.yp.to tests in 0.35 seconds total on an old Core 2 machine.